rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 AzureChinaCloud   https://management.chinacloudapi.cn/  https://login.chinacloudapi.cn/   Built-in
 ```

 *Fun fact - in the past, we also had Azure Germany (operated by T-Systems under license from Microsoft).
 In 2018 Microsoft stopped accepting new customers or adding new features to the German sovereign cloud.
 It was discontinued in late 2021.
-Today, the general Azure Cloud has two data centre regions in Germany.*
+Today, the general Azure Cloud has two data center regions in Germany.*

 ### Exercise 1.1.1